Hamid Khan Achakzai: Family

+Professional career

+Having earned his MBBS from the Dow Medical College, Karachi before entering politics he worked as a medical doctor in the United Kingdom and Malta.

+Political career

 In the general election of 1993, Hamid Khan Achakzai was elected into the National Assembly of Pakistan from the NA-198 constituency, serving as a parliamentarian until the end of the assembly's tenure in 1996.
 He later also became a member of the Provincial Assembly of Balochistan in 1999.